What is a Copyright?

 A copyright is a set or bundle of rights in literary‚ musical‚ choreographic‚ or artistic work of art including the exclusive rights to copy‚ distribute‚ create derivatives‚ perform‚ or display the work.
-See Copyright Law.
+See our Copyright Lawyer page.
 To obtain a copyright‚ an author must create an original work of authorship fixed in a tangible medium of expression from which it can be perceived‚ reproduced‚ or communicated.
 Once the work is fixed in a tangible medium of expression‚ it is eligible for copyright protection.
 While registration of a copyright offers several advantages‚ it is not required for copyright protection.

 Original Work of Authorship